-Thinking of applying for the 2021 Apprentice Company?
+Thinking of applying for the 2023 Apprentice Company?

 Here is some information you will find helpful…

-Requirements: applicants must be over 18 and have completed at least one year of college or have extensive theater experience in desired discipline.
+Applicants must be over 18 and have completed at least one year of college or have extensive theater experience in desired discipline.
 Unfortunately we can no longer accommodate high school students in any artistic disciplines.
 High school students interested in theater administration can apply through their high school internship program.

 Once we have received your completed application, we will contact you to schedule your interview.